 Ordinance Rooms:Two ordinance rooms (two-stage progressive) and two sealing

 Total Floor Area:10,890 square feet

 The Memphis Tennessee Temple closed on September 29, 2017, for an extensive renovation project that will alter the interior and exterior appearance of the building.
-The renovation will be followed by a public open house and rededication ceremony.
+The renovation will be followed by a private rededication ceremony.
 Temple patrons will be accommodated at neighboring temples including the

 84th operating templeNashville Tennessee Temple.